Lake Country

 Income Levels: The Financial Current

 In Lake Country, residents thrive.
-Household incomes sit well above provincial and national averages, and with single-family homes averaging $990,000, the community carries real spending power.
+Household incomes sit well above provincial and national averages, and with single-family homes averaging in the high $900,000, the community carries real spending power.
 That strength drives a healthy retail, service, and hospitality sector, creating opportunities across the commercial market.
+For more up to date information, please check out Housing Profile - Economic Development Data Platform.

 Community Investment: Building Tomorrow's Foundation